TomBoehm/ProfileManagerList/README.md

 Modify column tiles and content in index.html to match your language.

 And fix the link in the first column to point to your Profile Manager

+## Installation

+Create a folders css, fonts, images, js inside your web folder

+and put the corresponding ressources from datatables, bootstrap and jquery in there